School governors make up the governing board

 have corporate responsibility and only act alone if delegated to do

-The work of the governing body is to provide
+The work of the governing board is to provide

 strategic management for the school – what does this mean?